 A session can be saved to disk and reloaded by using the options -save <file> and -load <file> respectively.
 Saving is performed when Frama-C exits without error.
-The same operations are available in the GUI through the File Menu (see Section 8.2.1).
-In this case, saving is done when clicking on "Save" or "Save as".
+The same operations are available through the GUI.

 When saving, all existing projects are dumped into an unique non-human-readable file.